Maged325/Excel-Portfolio/Project_2/readme.md

-# 📊 Task 1: Excel Sales Performance Dashboard
+# 📊 Excel Sales Performance Dashboard

 This project is part of my internship under the **Sales Analysis Track**.
 It showcases how Excel can be used to create a clean and interactive **Sales Performance Dashboard** using real-world retail data.